 The of story of Russian emigrant Yanko Goorall and servant Amy Foster in the end of nineteenth century.
 When Yanko enters a farm, sick and hungry after the shipwreck, everyone is afraid of him, except for Amy.

 When "American Psycho" was released early in 2000 it reaffirmed author Bret Easton Ellis as the controversial "bad boy" of contemporary American Fiction.
 "This is Not an Exit" reveals the world inhabited by Ellis.
 In HD.

 Romantic comedy set during the European football championships in 1996, where football fan Martin finds his life is going from bad to worse after losing his job and splitting up with his ...
 See full summary »

-The film tells the story of Russian emigree and the only survivor from ship crash Yanko Goorall and servant Amy Foster in the end of 19th century.
-When Yanko enters a farm sick and hungry after the shipwreck, everyone is afraid of him, except for Amy, who is very kind and helps him.
+The film tells the story of Russian émigré, and the only survivor from ship crash Yanko Goorall, and servant Amy Foster in the end of nineteenth century.
+When Yanko enters a farm, sick and hungry after the shipwreck, everyone is afraid of him, except for Amy, who is very kind and helps him.
 Soon he becomes like a son for Dr. James Kennedy and romance between Yanko and Amy follows.

 Was this review helpful to you?